efabless/openlane2/docs/source/getting_started/newcomers/index.md

 `met3` wires.

 Our `PDN` of `Caravel User Project Wrapper` has to be configured to look like the figure shown above.
-This is done by using a collection of variables which are responsible for controlling the shape, location and metal layers of the `PDN` pins offering the power interface of the macro.
+This is done by using a collection of variables that are responsible for controlling the shape, location, and metal layers of the `PDN` pins offering the power interface of the macro.

 Append the following variables to your configuration: